pranigopu/mastersProject/NOTES/bayesian-inference/quantifying-prior-info.md

 > **Main resource**: ["1.
 Bayesian Inference" from _Bayesian Computation Book_](https://bayesiancomputationbook.com/markdown/chp_01.html)

+---

+"_Even if expressing statistical methods is easier than ever, statistics is a field full of subtleties that do not magically disappear by using powerful computation methods._" (quote from: ["1.
+Bayesian Inference" from _Bayesian Computation Book_](https://bayesiancomputationbook.com/markdown/chp_01.html)).

 # Conjugate priors
 Consider a Bayesian model wherein the likelihood and the prior are defined using theoretical distributions.
 If the prior is defined with respect to the likelihood such that the posterior's theoretical distribution is of the same kind (i.e. the same family of distributions) as the prior, then we say that the chosen prior is a conjugate prior to the likelihood.